 1) Filter Size

 Purchasing a properly sized air filter for your Columbus home is important.
 Simply look at the label of your existing filter to see the proper measurements, or just measure it yourself.
-Most home air filters are 1” thick, but there are a number of standard width and height dimensions, and some systems have thicker filters.
+Most home air filters are 1” thick, but there are a variety of standard width and height dimensions, and some systems have thicker filters.

 2) Material & MERV Rating

 Filter efficiencies are given a number from 1-16 called the MERV rating.
 MERV stands for Minimum Efficiency Reporting Value.
-This number tells the user, under the least efficient conditions, how well the filter is designed to contain contaminants.
+This number informs the user, under the least efficient conditions, how well the filter is designed to contain contaminants.

-As a basic example, these are some typical MERV ratings and how they connect to efficiencies.
+To explain MERV ratings more impactfully, these are some typical MERV ratings and how they connect to efficiencies.
 This is only a guide, so don’t forget to read the filter manufacturers’ information when purchasing specific filters.

 Rating Average Filtration Efficiency